Country of origin: India

 According to a loyal customer, Iyar is “energetic, sincere and charming, and he doesn’t quit.”

 More than six billion meeting minutes now happen using Webex every month.

-Venture capital funding worth $25 million in 1999 helped to expand what is now the world’s most-used web-conferencing brand.
+Venture capital funding worth $25 million in 1999 helped to expand what is now one of the world’s most-used web-conferencing brands.
 When WebEx was bought by Cisco Systems in 2007, the cost was $3.2 billion.

 One of the two pioneers behind WebEx is a savvy salesman and high-tech entrepreneur from India named Subrah S. Iyar.